Kathleen Beller

-Kathleen Beller (born February 19, 1956) is an American actress who was nominated for a Golden Globe Award for Best Motion Picture Actress in a Supporting Role for her role in Promises in the Dark (1979) and was well known for her role as Kirby Anders on the prime time soap opera Dynasty.
+Kathleen Jennifer Beller (born February 19, 1956) is an American actress who was nominated for a Golden Globe Award for Best Motion Picture Actress in a Supporting Role for her role in Promises in the Dark (1979) and was well known for her role as Kirby Anders on the prime time soap opera Dynasty.
 She had a small role in The Godfather Part II and a featured role in The Betsy.

 Career

 Beller started her career by appearing in several commercials.
 She debuted on television in 1971, taking over the role of Liza Walton Sentell in the daytime soap opera Search for Tomorrow, which was originated by Denise Nickerson.
 She appeared on the show until 1974 when she quit to move from New York City to Los Angeles.
 After arriving, Don Most arranged for her to get an agent.
 Her film debut was a small role in 1974's The Godfather Part II, portraying an actress in a play that the young Vito Corleone and Genco Abbandando attended.
 Later, she was recognized more for her television work, appearing in TV movies and guest-starring in television series, notably the soap Dynasty.
 She played Betsy in 1978's The Betsy, a role Beller hoped would end her television career and start her film career:

 Despite the optimism, the film was panned and did not advance Beller's career.
 She blamed the role, which she said could have been played by anyone.
 Beller returned to television work, appearing in TV movies such as Mary White (1977) and Are You in the House Alone?
 (1978).
 She recalled the exhausting casting procedure of Mary White, which lasted daily for three weeks.
 Beller also continued to appear in films, playing a supporting role in the 1978 musical comedy Movie Movie, and portraying a cancer patient in the film Promises in the Dark (1979).
 She spent three months researching the Promises in the Dark role, and later recalled it as one of her favorite roles.
 Although the film was a commercial failure, the role earned Beller a Golden Globe nomination.